yeungpinghei/yeungpinghei.github.io/README.md

 To account for the relationship between measurements taken at consecutive time points, an autoregressive error term was included.
 An AR1 model was incorporated to account for autocorrelation of residuals.
-The model was calculated using a scaled-t distribution to correct for non-normality of the model residuals as indicated by mgcv::gam.check().
+The model was calculated using a scaled-t distribution to correct for non-normality of the model residuals.

 You may save the full model to your computer using the `saveRDS()` function so that you don't have to wait every time you run the script.
 The model output will be saved as an .rds file.